normalize/normalize.github.io/api/shorthands.md

 However, shorthands can only be used if either:

 1. You use a build process, `nlz build`
-2. You use a custom ES6 module loader
+2. You use a custom client-side ES6 module loader

 Thus, shorthands are second-class citizens.
 Normalize will eventually provide a custom module loader for these shorthands.